Brand Name Procytox Common Name cyclophosphamide

 Cyclophosphamide is excreted in urine.
 Your bladder will become irritated if the urine containing cyclophosphamide stays inside it for too long.
 It is therefore important that you drink extra fluids while taking cyclophosphamide so that extra urine is passed.
 The bladder should be emptied frequently so that the kidneys continue to work well.
 You may need to drink up to 7 to 12 cups of fluid a day.

 Cyclophosphamide tablets must be taken exactly as directed by your doctor.
-They are usually taken first thing in the morning to reduce the risk of bladder problems.
+They should be taken first thing in the morning to reduce the risk of bladder problems.
 Talk with your doctor about the best dosing schedule for your circumstances.
-Stomach upset can be decreased by taking the medication with food.
+Taking the medication with food can decrease stomach upset.
 This medication may cause nausea, vomiting and loss of appetite, but it is important that you continue to use the medicine.
 Do not stop taking the medicine without talking with your doctor.
 If you vomit shortly after taking a dose of medicine, call your doctor for instructions on whether to skip that dose or to take another dose.
+If you miss a dose, ask your doctor for instructions.
+Do not take a double dose to make up for a missed one.

 As well as interfering with the genetic material DNA of cancer cells, cyclophosphamide can interfere with some of your normal cells.
 This can cause a number of side effects such as hair loss and mouth sores.
 Keep track of any side effects and report them to your doctor as suggested in the section "What side effects are possible with this medication?"